brian-tle/csc645-networks/Projects/P2P Decentralized Network/README.md

 While trying to get server / client running and threaded for TCP connections in peer, I ran into a lot of threading issues with the libraries.
 After that, it was formatting how I wanted the Tracker.py to be formatted and how it tracks.
 Since the tracker tracks who in what storm, I'm not sure how to implement it besides parsing the torrent file to see who is trying to download which file.

 I brought back some of the labs (7/8/9) for the PWP/message classes for handshake and managing the sent data between peers.
+I got to doing my attempt at sending the infohash to the other clients, which where I would then make a check_info_hash to see if the info_hashes matched, then somehow added them to a swarm (in a swarm class) together with the tracker.

+For the download portion, I'm not too sure on how I would have implemented it.
+Break the info_pieces into bits, put them in a bitfield, then send the block / pieces.
+The logic of how it should send and check if other peers have the file make decent sense, but implementing not sure at all.
+Also, to turn a peer into a seeder I would be at lost too.

+Overall I thought this project was fun!
+But insanely challenging at the current level we got to.
+Over summer i'll be trying to implement TCP / P2P in projects and this was a good start on understanding it!!

+Thanks for the three semesters Jose!
+They were all fun, insightful, and helped me find some weak points and where I need to improve at, and now i'm graduating!!! (hopefully)

+Bests!

 ## Note that failure to provide the above docs will result in a 30% deduction in your final grade for this project.